tomicapretto/latex2r/README.md

 In addition, if you call `latex2r(interactive=TRUE)` it launches a REPL that you can use interactively.

-And finally, we’ve recently added a shiny input called `latexInput()` that you can use to receive math expressions as latex code with mathquill in your app.
-If you run `launch_app()` you will see a small app for demonstration purposes.

 ## Supported LaTeX

 Only a small subset of LaTeX expressions are suported so far.
 However,